 3. Fishing along the Crookhaven River

 Base yourself at Greenwell Point and you’ll have easy access to the Crookhaven River, an excellent place to drop a line.
 This fishing mecca is filled with a variety of species, including big mulloway and big blue nosed black bream.
 Punters can have a go at trying out all sorts of different angling techniques all in the one location.
 There are plenty of land-based options - head to the rock walls at Greenwell Point, the public wharves at Orient Point or the breakwall on Comerong Island.
-If for some reason, the fish just aren’t biting, grab a taste of the local seafood at Pelican Rocks Cafe for the best fish and chips on the South Coast.
+If for some reason, the fish just aren’t biting, grab a taste of the local seafood from DJ's Fish and Chips or at Pelican Rocks Cafe for some of the best fish and chips on the South Coast.

 Insider tip: The best times to fish here are during the last hour of the run-out tide, the first hour of the run in and the top of the tide.
 Make sure you also keep an eye out for mud crabs and blue swimmer crabs that are abundant in these waters.